Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Decorator.md

+[//]: # (TODO:: Need to add examples in other Language )

-# **Decorator Design Pattern**
+# **Decorator**

+## **What ?**

-The **Decorator Pattern** is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
+The Decorator Pattern is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
 This pattern is particularly useful when you need to add functionality to objects without subclassing and in scenarios where multiple combinations of behaviors are required.

----

-## **What ?**

-The **Decorator Pattern** is used to attach additional responsibilities or behaviors to an object dynamically.
+This pattern is used to attach additional responsibilities or behaviors to an object dynamically.
 It wraps the original object, adding new behavior while keeping the object’s interface intact.
 A decorator class has a reference to the original object and implements the same interface.

 !!! info "Key Concepts"
     - **Component**: The interface or abstract class that defines the original object.